 Sally Henry, a member of the Online Design Team has written a blog about her experience of being involved in the project.
-Take a look at the Children in Scotland website to hear her story so far.
+Click here to hear her story so far.

-Get more about the design team and how they've been involved in Emma's blog on the Children in Scotland website.
-Tamsin, a member of the online design team, shares her experience of why she wanted to be involved in #FMQTNextGeneration in this blog.
+Click here to learn more about the design team and how they've been involved in Emma's blog, or click here to hear from Tamsin, a member of the online design team, as she shares her experience of why she wanted to be involved in #FMQTNextGeneration.

 Children in Scotland

 Giving all children in Scotland an equal chance to flourish is at the heart of everything we do.